pjvenda/powerwall-homeassistant-control/README.md

 It is important to note that this method of control does not make the Powerwall do anything it is not allowed to do.
 Any restrictions imposed by Tesla will remain in place.
 For example if you are unable to export to the grid, then you will still be unable to export to the grid.

-### Operation modes - Scripts
+### Operation modes

-To achieve this, I have developed a list of scripts that expand what the Tesla app provides in terms of operation modes.
+To achieve this, I have developed a list of **scripts** that expand what the Tesla app provides in terms of operation modes.
 There are individual scripts that setup the Powerwall up to operate as follows:

 * Force grid charge (1.8kW or 5kW) - battery charges from the grid
 * Hold charge - battery will not discharge, but it may charge